winfsp/winfsp/doc/winfsp.h.markdown

         FSP_FILE_SYSTEM *FileSystem,
         PVOID FileContext,
         PWSTR FileName,
-        BOOLEAN Delete);
+        ULONG Flags);

 **Parameters**

 - _FileSystem_ \- The file system on which this request is posted.
 - _FileContext_ \- The file context of the file or directory to cleanup.
 - _FileName_ \- The name of the file or directory to cleanup.
 Sent only when a Delete is requested.
-- _Delete_ \- Determines whether to delete the file.
-Note that there is no way to report failure of this operation.
-Also note that when this parameter is TRUE this is the last outstanding cleanup for this particular file node.
+- _Flags_ \- These flags determine whether the file was modified and whether to delete the file.

 **Discussion**